Dog Breeding

 What the Exam Includes

 The CAER (Companion Animal Eye Registry) exam uses indirect ophthalmoscopy and slit lamp biomicroscopy after pupil dilation.
-Note that this is a screening exam—it does not include tear production testing, corneal ulcer detection, or intraocular pressure measurement.
+Note that this is a screening exam.
+It does not include tear production testing, corneal ulcer detection, or intraocular pressure measurement.

 4. Cardiac Evaluation